 A common injury when engaging in sport or an accident, it is best to save the chipping tooth pieces.
 Rinse your mouth thoroughly with warm water and ensure that no chipping pieces are in your mouth.
 If you experience bleeding, immediately apply a small gauze piece for a few minutes till the bleeding stops.
 If you experience pain or swelling near the cheek or mouth, apply a cold compress for quick relief.

 Apply a cold compress to the affected area before seeing the dentist at the earliest.
 You can also try safe and proven pain killers for temporary relief.

 Ensure that you save the crown before you visit the dentist as soon as possible.
-However, if you are unable to see a dentist for a while, you can control the pain by dabbing a little clove oil on the sensitive area.
-If possible, you should try to slip the crown in its place with the help of toothpaste, denture adhesive or cement.
-Avoid using permanent super glue at all cost.
+However, if you cannot see a dentist for a while, you can control the pain by dabbing a little clove oil on the sensitive area.
+If possible, you should try to slip the crown in its place with toothpaste, denture adhesive, or cement.
+Avoid using permanent super glue at all costs.

 It is best to see your dentist immediately if your tooth filling is lost.
 You can immediately cover it up with sugarless chewing gum or dental cement.
 Avoid using sugar-filled gum as it could cause toothache.